 Take the following video as an example.
-In this video, they are teaching the turn pattern Dedo.
-Notice that, while they begin by showing how it looks like in the rueda, the second half of the video only shows you one couple doing it.
+In this video, they are teaching different turn pattern.
+Notice that, while they end by showing how it looks like in the rueda, the first half of the video only shows you one couple doing it.
 This means that this turn pattern is actually part of partner-work, rather than the rueda.

 On the other hand, the following turn pattern cannot be done outside of the rueda.
 It’s specific to rueda.
 In fact, notice that there is no second half showing how to do it with just one couple, like in the first video:

 All of that to say this: If your casino rueda classes look more like the first video—where the moves that are taught, albeit in the rueda formation, are actually moves between you and your partner only (the rueda, in this scenario, is just a way to arrange the class, nothing more), then you are not missing out on anything because all they are really teaching is 1-on-1 combinations—and you can learn those online for free.

 If your casino rueda class is one where you actually learn to do rueda-speficic turn patterns such as the one in the second video, then ask yourself this:

 Do you go out to dance socially with the people with whom you are taking the class?

 If you do, great!
 Stay.
 Keep practicing and learning all the new moves, and when you go out with the group, show off what you have been learning and practicing.